 McClelland Street, Willoughby

-At Willoughby Park, there is a wide, smooth shared use path for walking, jogging, cycling and skating around the main oval, and there are also lots of pathways around the playground too.
+At Willoughby Park, there is a wide, smooth shared-use path for walking, jogging, cycling and skating around the central oval, and there are also lots of pathways around the playground.

 10. Hallstrom Park, Willoughby